ftessier/needs-report/needs-report/metrology-needs/medical-applications/A.13.0-dosimetry-ct.md

-To ensure patient safety, industry standards for CT scanning equipment have to be established and then administered by appropriate authorities, such as the US Food and Drug Administration’s Center for Devices and Radiological Health.
+To ensure patient safety, industry standards for CT scanning equipment have to be established and then administered by appropriate authorities, such as the US Food and Drug Administration's Center for Devices and Radiological Health.
 Reliance upon vendor generated protocols does not assure patient safety.
 In conjunction with this, a database has to be established within the Department of Health and Human Service which will catalog patient exposures with due respect to individual patient privacy rights.
 Radiologists need to be informed prior to administering a CT scan of how many times a given patient has had this procedure.